Porsche 356 Registry, Inc. BYLAWS

 Section 2 - Notice of Election

-The Secretary shall cause to be published, in a timely manner, a notice of election and the names of all nominees for Trustee and shall include a ballot in the Club's official publication.
-The notice of election shall set a return date for the ballot.
+The Secretary shall cause to be published, in a timely manner, a notice of election and the names of all nominees for Trustees.
+The notice of election shall set a return date for the ballots.